 When we were planning our first trip to Disney World with our kids my second job became researching all the little things that would make the memories extra special.
-One of those little things that I found was information about baby’s first haircut at the Magic Kingdom.
+One of those little things that I found was information about the baby’s first haircut at the Magic Kingdom.
 At that time our trip was more than 6 months away and my baby was not even a year old yet and barely had a hair on his head, but I knew without a doubt that his first haircut HAD to be at the Magic Kingdom Harmony Barbershop!
-This is one of those experiences that sounds like a bargain when considering you are at Disney World and the bonus being a milestone in your baby’s life.
+This is one of those experiences that sounds like a bargain when considering you are at Disney World and the bonus is a milestone in your baby’s life.

 Before I tell you about my son and nephew’s first haircuts, I will fill you in on what the current prices are and what you receive for your money.
-According to a few websites that I checked my facts on, for $14.00 baby will get his or her first haircut, the barber will assist you in saving that first curl, give you a commemorative certificate, and my most favorite part is the embroidered Mickey ears that say “First Haircut” on the back!
+According to a few websites that I checked my facts on, for $14.00 baby will get his or her first haircut, the barber will assist you in saving that first curl, give you a commemorative certificate, and my favorite part is the embroidered Mickey ears that say “First Haircut” on the back!
 Yes, all of this, plus all the pictures that you care to take really do make one of the best memories.

 The two times that I have been were before the availability of appointments, which in my opinion, complicates matters.
 I knew that my son’s haircut was going to have to be after a nap, when he wasn’t hungry, and preferably when there wasn’t a line of people out the door (which I guess is eliminated by the appointments).
 If you have a small child you know that if you have an appointment it is highly unlikely that all of these things are going to happen at that time.
 Regardless, this is one of those once in a lifetime experiences not to be missed.